51Degrees/documentation/src/devicedetection/features/useragentclienthints/headers.md

 In order to do this, you'll need to ask your customers to use the `Delegate-CH` HTML directive or the `Permissions-Policy` HTTP header.
-This will be similar to as described [above](@ref UACH_Headers_Cloud) for calls to our cloud service.
+This will be similar to the changes described [above](@ref UACH_Headers_Cloud) for calls to our cloud service.
 (In that instance, our cloud service is the third-party)
 The difference being that you'll need to replace 'https://cloud.51degrees.com' with the domain for your service.